r-wasm/jupyterlite-webr-kernel/README.md

 Cross-Origin-Embedder-Policy: require-corp
 ```

-### Virtual file system storage

-Due to limitations in the way the webR worker thread is implemented, the persistent JupyterLite file storage and the Emscripten VFS used by webR are not accessible to one another.
-The simplest way to import data into a webR notebook at the time of writing is by using R functions such as `read.csv()` with a publicly accessible URL.

 ### Interruption

 While webR supports interrupting long running computations, interrupting cell execution has not yet been implemented in JupyterLite.
 An infinite looping cell can only be recovered by restarting the kernel.